NTSB Identification: ERA12LA373

 Injuries: 1 Minor.

-According to the pilot, he had recently finished performing maintenance on the helicopter, which included tracking its rotor system.
+According to the pilot/owner/builder of the experimental amateur-built helicopter, he had recently finished performing maintenance on the helicopter, which included tracking its rotor system.
 He then positioned the helicopter in front of his hangar and proceeded to perform an operational check, before attempting to hover the helicopter.
 Immediately upon entering the hover, the pilot felt a large amount of vibration in the cyclic control and the helicopter began moving to the left.
 The pilot pushed the cyclic control right in an effort to stop the left movement of the helicopter, but the control input was ineffective.
-The pilot then climbed the helicopter to avoid a collision with several nearby posts and the hangar, and attempted to maneuver the helicopter to an open grass area.
+The pilot then increased the helicopter’s altitude to avoid a collision with nearby obstacles and attempted to maneuver to an open grass area.
 Realizing that the rotor rpm had decayed, he reduced the collective pitch and increased engine power.
-The helicopter then entered "settling with power" and impacted a taxiway located between two hangars.
+The helicopter then entered a settling-with-power flight condition and impacted a taxiway located between two hangars.

 Index for May2012 | Index of months